jschrier/blog/_posts/2024-06-11-Imaginary-Syllabi:-Glazed-and-Confused.md

 # Fordham stuff

 - Would make an interesting interdisciplinary capstone course, but nobody in the visual arts program appears to do ceramics...maybe a collaboration with [Lehman College](https://lehman-undergraduate.catalog.cuny.edu/departments/ART-LEH/courses)

+# Parerga and Paralipomena

+- [Building a database to store your glaze outcomes](https://www.alexreichert.com/blog/graph-based-ceramics) --- interesting point on this was the comment about "interaction of glazes", which sound like a predictable reaction question